Attractor-driven matter: Details of numerical implementation

 \item If there are other particles in the neighborhood of the $i$th particle, then we use a weight factor $W$ to determine the relative importance that the particle gives to the alignment of other particles, compared to its own directed motion driven by the strange attractor.
 Thus, the particle's orientation evolves according to

-Here $\theta_{\textrm{nb}}$ is the average direction of the particles in the neighborhood, defined in the same way as the Vicsek flocking model~\cite{PhysRevLett.75.1226} and as given in Sec.~\ref{Sec: AM 2D} of the main text. \end{enumerate}
+Here $\theta_{\textrm{nb}}$ is the average direction of the particles in the neighborhood, defined in the same way as the Vicsek flocking model~\cite{PhysRevLett.75.1226} (and as given in Sec.~\ref{Sec: AM 2D} of the main text).
+Note that we also include the direction of particle under consideration, when calculating the average. \end{enumerate}